 I really liked Splaisir Hotel Dongdaemun.
 The location is great.
 Dongdaemun is a busy area with loads of shopping – and the shopping malls tend to have restaurants on their higher floors which makes it easier to get dinner.
 The rooms at this Seoul hotel were quite boutique and very clean.

 Seoul Itineraries Day Two

 A great first-day activity in Seoul is visiting the Demilitarized Zone and the North/South Korea border.
-This is a fascinating excursion which I highly recommend.
+This is a fascinating day trip/excursion which I highly recommend.
 It takes about 2/3 of the day so you will be back in Seoul for an afternoon coffee!
-I actually think this was the best thing I did during my stay in Korea.
+I actually think visiting the Demilitarized Zone was the best thing I did during my stay in Korea.

-Do make sure you book ahead – these tours sell out fast.
+Do make sure you book the DMZ ahead – this Korea tour sells out fast.
 A bus will take you towards the border.
-There are then several stops.
+There are then several stops on the way to the DMZ.
 The train station that never happened.
 The Bridge to Nowhere.
 And best of all the actual border itself where you will be able to take a couple of footsteps into North Korea!

 For everything you need to know for a DMZ Tour check out this great post from Husband in Tow.Don't Miss Out - Book your DMZ tour now - they sell out fast

 One of the biggest challenges in Korea is finding restaurants where you can read the menu and order something you’ll actually enjoy eating!
 There are some really fun options to do street food markets and cooking lessons in the evening which I would highly recommend.
 When traveling South Korea taking tours is a great way to make things easier.
 I would consider taking a Korea tour package if you are looking for a more relaxing trip to Korea.